Detection and Response

 To determine which D&R rule triggered a command on an endpoint, navigate to the Platform Logs section.
 If a command was triggered by a D&R rule, the audit log will show the associate rule.
 If the command was sent via the API, the audit logs will show the API key name.

-To learn about all possible actions, see Reference: Actions.
+To learn about all possible actions, see Reference: Response Actions.

 Putting It All Together